 Kathryn has experience as a choir director in Presbyterian and Episcopal congregations as well as in her own Mennonite denomination, and has directed choirs in Uganda and Chad while serving for three years in each country as a Mennonite peace worker.

 Kathryn is a free-lance musician (Viola da Gamba) and composer She and her husband, Dan, also lived and worked in Northern Ireland.
-They have two sons, age 10 and 8.
+They have two sons.